UNC Charlotte Rotaract Club records

 .5 Linear Feet (1 Hollinger box)

 Papers documenting the UNC Charlotte Rotaract Club, the first to be chartered in the world.
-Primarly consists of items pertaining to the founding and early years of the club as well as various anniversary celebrations.
+Primarily consists of items pertaining to the founding and early years of the club as well as various anniversary celebrations.

 The collection was processed in 2019 by Andrew Pack, Archives Assistant.